 Variations

-- Use boneless, skinless chicken thighs instead of chicken breast.
+- You can use boneless, skinless chicken thighs instead of chicken breast.
 I've tried both options and enjoy using chicken thighs.

 - Use another melty cheese, such as provolone, instead of mozzarella.
 I like using provolone because it's more flavorful than mozzarella.

 - Scatter a few pitted halved black olives on top of the tomato slices, then add the cheese.
-The olives add saltiness and flavor to the dish.
+The olives add saltiness and flavor.

-The detailed instructions are included in the recipe card below.
-Here are the basic steps for making this recipe.
+The detailed instructions for making this recipe are included in the recipe card below.
+Here's an overview of the steps.
 Note that in the photos below, I used three chicken breasts and adjusted the remaining ingredients accordingly.

 Your first step is to bake the chicken breasts.
 It's always a good idea to bake chicken for a short time at a high temperature - this helps keep it juicy.
 So bake it for 20 minutes in a 450°F oven.